DasNaCl/csc/esop/revs/rebuttal.md

 Section 4.3 presents extensions to the framework that allow to take undefinedness, non-determinism, resource exhaustion, and similar settings into account.
 Here, it is crucial to find a suitable cross-language trace relation `~`.
 Example instantiations of `~` are in section 1 in the paper `An Extended Account of Trace-relating Compiler Correctness and Secure Compilation` by Abate et al., 2021.
+Thus, our framework supports reasoning about that kind of behaviour.
+We do not take that into account in our evaluation study because we focus on security properties, whose preservation does not rely on exploiting undefined behaviour.

 > 226 Is Use l n supposed to be an access to the first n bytes from l?
 That's not realistic - many accesses will be to non-prefixes of allocations.